kineticdata/react-kinetic-core/docs/API.md

 Fetches all forms for the current space and Kapp.
 The Kapp can be overridden using the `kappSlug` option.

 `CoreAPI.fetchForms(options)`

 `options`:
 * `kappSlug` - the slug of the Kapp in which to fetch forms.
 Defaults to the bundle kapp if not specified.
 * `include` - API include parameters (see Kinetic CE reference documentation).
+* `manage` - only return forms the user can manage if set to true (optional - defaults to false).

 Resolves: `{ forms: [{ /* ... */ }] }`

 ### fetchForm